dradtke/Allegro-360/README.md

-`xbox.c` is a simple example of how to use an Xbox 360 controller with the Allegro library.
+This is a simple example of how to use an Xbox 360 controller with the Allegro library.
 The font is provided to make running the program easier, because Allegro 5 doesn't provide a default font.

 Make sure allegro is installed (including the modules allegro\_font and allegro\_ttf) and compile with: